jepark87/single_cell_analysis/EBI_single_cell_course/filter_and_batch_correction_tutorial.md

  * matrix.mtx, barcodes.tsv, genes.tsv files from alignment tool (star-solo, cellranger, salmon alevin etc)

-You will most likely have multiple files from different experiments (like control vs treatment, multiple samples collected from different individuals, or run on different single-cell methods)
+You will most likely have multiple files from different experiments (like control vs treatment, multiple samples collected from different individuals, or run on different single-cell methods).
 To model this situation, we will start with toy example (*.h5ad format) which have concatenated multiple single-cell experiment, containing data from several donors and two different 10X single-cell chemistries.

  * adata.h5ad file